litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    …el random effects analysis for PPI was first FWE corrected at   P    < 0.05.
+                    …el random effects analysis for PPI was first FWE corrected at   P    &lt; 0.05.
 However, because we did not find any significant functional connectivity between brain regions at this threshold level, we <mark class="annotated-text">decided to apply a more lenient threshold</mark> for PPI analysis to investigate any possible connectivity during vicarious reward (for discussion of employing a lenient threshold in social neuroscience studies, see  ): the   t   -images were first…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"